-The key test questions are these: Do all professionals involved and the child’s parents think that only in a lower year group the child:
+The key questions for all professionals involved and the child’s parents are do they think that only in a lower year group the child:

-- would be more closely matched in terms of physical and emotional maturity to the other children; and
+- would be more closely matched in terms of physical and emotional maturity to the other children

 If the answer to all of the above questions is clearly ‘yes’ then delayed entry could be valuable and would be considered.
-However, if it appears that the answer is ‘no’ or there is doubt, or that the child may have longer term special educational needs, then it would normally be more appropriate for the child to enter a Reception class with his/her peer group with the appropriate levels of support.
+If the answer is ‘no’ or there is doubt, or the child may have longer term special educational needs, then it would normally be more appropriate for the child to enter a Reception class with their peer group with the appropriate levels of support.